HebiRobotics/QuickBuffers/README.md

 | **enforce_has_checks** | **false**, true  | throws an exception when accessing fields that were not set |
 | **java8_optional** | **false**, true  |  creates `tryGet` methods that are short for `return if(hasField()) ?
 Optional.of(getField()) : Optional.absent()`.
 Requires a runtime with Java 8 or higher. |

-## Manual generation
+## Manual installation

 Alternatively, you can also manually execute `protoc` with the `quickbuf` plugin.
-The plugin can be installed as a package or as a standalone executable.
+The plugin can be installed as a package or run as a standalone executable.

-**Plugin installation**
+**Package installation**

 The easiest option is to go to the [download](https://hebirobotics.github.io/QuickBuffers/download.html) site and install the appropriate package.
 The `protoc-gen-quickbuf` executable is automatically added to the path.
-There are also commandline installation options that work well for CI.
+There are also commandline installation options that work well on CI.

+For unsupported platforms you can download the Java wrapper scripts in `protoc-gen-quickbuf-${version}.zip` and place them on the path.
+This requires a Java 8 or higher runtime.

-**Standalone plugin**
+**Standalone executable**

-Download the [Releases](https://github.com/HebiRobotics/QuickBuffers/releases) section and download the `protoc-gen-quickbuf-${version}-${arch}.exe` for your system.
+If you prefer a standalone executable, you can go to the [Releases](https://github.com/HebiRobotics/QuickBuffers/releases) section and download the `protoc-gen-quickbuf-${version}-${arch}.exe` for your system.
 The plugin path needs to be manually specified by adding the `--plugin-protoc-gen-quickbuf=${pathToExe}` parameter.
 Depending on your system you may also need to set the executable bit and remove quarantine flags (macOS).

 ```bash
 sudo xattr -r -d com.apple.quarantine protoc-gen-quickbuf
 sudo chmod +x protoc-gen-quickbuf
 ```

-For unsupported platforms you can download the Java wrapper scripts in `protoc-gen-quickbuf-${version}.zip` and place them on the path.
-This requires a Java 8 or higher runtime.

 **Run protoc**